-Our self-in-Christ is a self that fits perfectly because it is completely us.
+Our true self fits perfectly because it is completely us.
 It is a self that allows us to be free of all anxiety regarding how we should be and who we are.
 And, it allows us to be absolutely our self - unique not by virtue of our strivings for individuality but profoundly original simply because that is who and what we are.

-The ministry of The House guides people on this discipleship journey by way of Spiritual Direction.
+The ministry of The House guides people along this discipleship journey by way of Spiritual Direction...

 Because this desire for God is innate, we hunger for help in discerning how God is revealing himself amid life’s circumstances.
 Spiritual direction offers the kind of relationship where those longings and questions can be explored.
 God can be experienced in hearts, minds, imaginations, psyches, and bodies.

 The aim of all ministry in the church, therefore, must be to make it more possible for us to pay attention to and carry out the deepest desire of our hearts, namely, to live in community with the Trinity and with one another.

 To meet with a trusted spiritual director is to open oneself up to all the dynamics found in the inner world of our souls, a work that many of us are not only afraid to reveal to others, but are also unaware of ourselves.